CNES/pyGeodes/docs/source/user_guide/cli.rst

                     a bounding box in which you could want to search, e.g. : 1.3 44.6 2.1 44.9
 -o OUTPUT, --output OUTPUT
-                    the json file to export the results to, if not specified results will just be displayed
+                    the json file to export the results to, if not specified results will just be displayed -c COLLECTIONS, --collections COLLECTIONS
+                    the collection of the item you want to search

 For example, to search items in bbox ``[1.3,44.6,2.1,44.9]`` whose acquisition date is before the 29th of January, 2006, you can use :